russdawson/MlbSlideshow/README.md

 cocos2d project with a slideshow of MLB assets

 To build:
+* install cocos2d-x
+* Run the standard build script
-  cocos compile -p mac
+** cocos compile -p mac

 Pre-built binary located at:
-  bin/debug/mac/MlbSlideshow.app/Contents/MacOS/MlbSlideshow
+* bin/debug/mac/MlbSlideshow.app/Contents/MacOS/MlbSlideshow

-Code that is not cocos2d boilerplate can be found in the Classes subdirectory
+Code specific to this assignment is located in the Classes subdirectory